neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 * <b>Container</b>: A container is a runtime instance of a Docker image (similar to an object being an instantiation of a class in Python).

 * <b>DockerFile</b>: A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 Docker can build images automatically by reading the instructions from a Dockerfile.
-*It is only necessary to create a DockerFile if you elect to create your image from scratch*.
+It is only necessary to create a DockerFile if you elect to create your image from scratch.

 * <b>DockerHub</b>: A repository of images.
 You can pull and edit these images for your own use, analogous to cloning or forking a GitHub repo.